Essex turns back Eastside in 1A quarters

-In Friday’s VHSL Group 1A quarterfinals at Virginia High, Eastside came within a whisker of upsetting Essex, but the Trojans, the No. 1 seed from the East, hung on for a breathtaking 59-56 win over the Spartans.
+In Friday’s VHSL Group 1A boys quarterfinals at Virginia High, Eastside came within a whisker of upsetting Essex, but the Trojans — the No. 1 seed from the East — hung on for a breathtaking 59-56 win over the Spartans.

-Eastside, the No. 4 seed from 1A West, led for over 18 minutes in the game but found itself down three points with four seconds left in the game.
+Eastside, the No. 4 seed from the West, led for more than 18 minutes in the game but found itself down three points with four seconds left to play.
 Coach Patrick Damron called time out to set up a shot for freshman Ethan Powers, who had already hit five 3-pointers.

 “It’s a play we’ve practiced a dozen times,” Damron said.
 “He’s who we wanted to take the shot.”